nyilasypeter/piha/readme.md

 The movie/movielist.php suffers from XSS vulnerability.
 Find it and fix it!

 **Detailed description**
 Find all the XSS vulnerabilities at movie/movielist.php!
+You can find both a client (DOM based) and a server (non-DOM based) XSS.
+Find both!
+Which one is more dangerous here?
+Why?
+(How would you exploit them?)
-Fix them!
+Fix both of them!